Thadzy/Thadzy-Obsidian/Friction.md

 date: 2025-03-03
 ---
 ## Introduction
-**friction**, [force](https://www.britannica.com/science/force-physics) that resists the sliding or rolling of one [solid](https://www.britannica.com/science/solid-state-of-matter) object over another.
+**friction** is the force that resists the sliding or rolling of one solid object over another.
 Frictional forces

 **Is it real the friction always the opposite direction with direction of movement?**
 *Ans* Not always for example the carpet case friction will make the object move above the carpet friction will resisting the effort of movement